cea-hpc/modules/doc/source/module.rst

   :instopt:`--disable-mcookie-version-check<--enable-mcookie-version-check>`
   option.
 The :envvar:`MODULES_MCOOKIE_VERSION_CHECK` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_MCOOKIE_VERSION_CHECK` description for details.

   .. only:: html